realms-overflow/Chess/stockfish_engine/Windows/wiki/Terminology.md

 Also known as "cores", "CPUs" or "vCPUs".
 The amount of CPU threads that the engine will use, usually the higher the better.
-Note that a modern CPU will have multiple cores, that typically can run two threads each.
+Note that a modern CPU will have multiple cores and typically can run two threads each.

 ### Hash